BanzaiMan/hanke-henry/README.md

 The H-H calendar also proposes to abolish time zones and Daylight Savings Time, essentially standardizing on the current UTC.

-`hanke-henry-calendar` extends the Date and DateTime classes to deal with this calendar.
+`hanke-henry` extends the Date and DateTime classes to deal with this calendar.

 ## Installation